OpenOrbis/OpenOrbis-PS4-Toolchain/DOCKER.md

           command: bash action.sh
 ```

+**Note:** The provided action uses the root user as it runs on Github’s infrastructure and not your local machine.
+You do not need to do anything special to use privileged functions.

 ### CLI Access

 You can open an interactive shell within the container with the following command: